Peptide Regulatory Status Tracker

 Is BPC-157 FDA-approved or legal to compound in 2026?

-What is the FDA doing about peptides in July 2026?
+What did the FDA advisory committee decide in July 2026?

 What does "503A Category 1, 2, or 3" mean?